jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+- 16 Jum 2024: Begin *eventloop* branch to make async versions of the *pysh* custom Python interpreter and *pmacs* editor, that can run in an *asyncio* event loop.

 -  2 Jun 2024: Reorganize directories.
 Split *tasks* directory into
   three: *tasking*, *threads*, and *coroutines*, rename *shells* to *python*.